-On receipt of the application form the CDB will contact the doctor's current employer to ensure that they are in support of the application and can confirm eligibility for the recognition route.
+On receipt of the application form the CDB will:

+- 1. Review the application form. - 2.
+Contact the applicant's current employer to ensure that they are in support of the application and can confirm eligibility for the recognition route. - 3.
+Contact the applicant's Responsible Officer (RO) confirming engagement with appraisal and revalidation and up-to-date experience.